-Heavy rain is a staple of British weather, but it poses its own challenges for drivers – potentially increasing the risk of accidents.
+Heavy rain is a staple of British weather, but it poses real challenges for drivers – potentially increasing the risk of accidents.

-Driving in wet weather, stopping distances are much longer than on dry roads.
-This is because your car’s tyres have less grip.
+In wet conditions, braking distances will be much longer than on dry roads.
+This is primarily because your car’s tyres have less grip.

-- If the steering becomes unresponsive, it probably means water is preventing the tyres from gripping the road.
+- If the car’s steering becomes unresponsive, it probably means excess water is preventing the tyres from making proper contact the road.
 This is called aquaplaning.
-Ease off the accelerator and slow down gradually, maintaining a good grip of the steering wheel.
+Ease off the accelerator and slow down gradually, maintaining a firm grip of the steering wheel.
 The car will regain its grip as the water clears.

-- Rain and spray from vehicles may make it difficult to see and be seen.
+- Rain and spray may make it difficult to see other vehicles – and for them to see you.

-- Spilt diesel may make the surface very slippery, especially after a prolonged period of dry weather.
+- Diesel spills can make the road surface very slippery, especially after a prolonged period of dry weather.

 - Take extra care around pedestrians, cyclists, motorcyclists and horse riders.